kpsdev1/Treats-Sweet-Shop/TESTING.md

 #### Update Cart
 *As a User I can Update my shopping cart so that I can change what's in my cart before checking out.*
-- When the user is on the shopping cart page(they can click the shopping cart icon in the Nav bar to access it) they can change the quantity of the porudcts they have in their cart by using the quantity selector and then clicking the update button.
+- When the user is on the shopping cart page(they can click the shopping cart icon in the Nav bar to access it) they can change the quantity of the proudcts they have in their cart by using the quantity selector and then clicking the update button.

 #### Remove from Cart
-*As a User I can remove a product from my cart so that can remove it an purchase the other items in my cart.*
+*As a User I can remove a product from my cart so that I can remove it and purchase the other items in my cart.*
-- When the user is on the shopping cart page(they can click the shopping cart icon in the Nav bar to access it) under each item in there cart there will be a remove button, when they click the remove button this will remove the product.
+- When the user is on the shopping cart page(they can click the shopping cart icon in the Nav bar to access it) under each item in their cart there will be a remove button, when they click the remove button this will remove the product.

 #### Leave a Review
-*As a User I can Leave a review so that share my experience of shopping here.*
+*As a User I can Leave a review so that I can share my experience of shopping here.*
-- If the user is signed in they can go to the Reviews page where they they will see a green **Add A Review** button which they can click and this will bring them to a form where they can fillin their review, once the review is posted then it will be visible on the reviews page.
+- If the user is signed in they can go to the Reviews page where they will see a green **Add A Review** button which they can click and this will bring them to a form where they can fill in their review, once the review is posted then it will be visible on the reviews page.

 #### Edit a Review
-*As a User I can edit my review so that I can I can change it.*
+*As a User I can edit my review so that I can change it.*
-- In the top right of a review that the user has left there is an **edit** button that when clicked it will bring them to pre filled form with their review so that they can edit it.
+- In the top right of a review that the user has left there is an **edit** button that when clicked it will bring them to the prefilled form with their review so that they can edit it.
 A user can only edit a review they have posted.

 #### Delete a Review
 *As a User I can Delete my review so that I can remove it.*
-- In the top right of a review that the user has left there is an **Delete** button that when clicked it will bring up a bootstrap modal asking thuser to confim their deletion, oce comfirmed then the review will be removed .
+- In the top right of a review that the user has left there is an **Delete** button that when clicked it will bring up a bootstrap modal asking the user to confim their deletion, oce comfirmed then the review will be removed.
 A user can only delete a review they have posted.

+#### Publish Blog Post
+*As a Site Owner I can Publish Blog posts so that customers can read them.*
+- If an admin is signed in with a superuser account, then on the blogs page above the Posts at the right hand side will be an **Add Post** button.
+When the admin clicks this it will bring them to the Add post page where they can fill out a form and submit a blog post.

+#### Edit/Delete Blog Post
+*As a Site owner I can make changes to blog posts so that I have full control over them.*
+- If an admin user is signed in, then on the Post details page below the image at the right-hand side there will be an **edit** button, when clicked this will bring the admin to a prepoulated form where they can edit the blog post.
+- If an admin user is signed in, they will see a **delete** button beside the **edit** button.
+When the admin clicks this a delete modal will pop up asking them to confirm the deletion, on confimation the post will be deleted.

+#### Mailing List
+*As a Admin I can have a email newsletter signup so that I can collect emails to send information about upcoming deals.*
+- At the bottom of each page in the footer there is a input box where a user can enter their email address and click suscribe to signup to the sites mailing list.
+Mailchimp is used to collect the emails for the mailing list.

+#### Order Confirmation.
+*As a Admin I would like to send an order confirmation when a product is purchased so that the user knows that the order went through.*
+- When a user purchases a product a confirmation email is sent their email so that they know the order completed sucessfully.

+#### Verify Account
+*As a Admin I want a verification email sent so that so that the user has to verify their account.*
+- When a user signs up they have to verify their account through a verification email, this stops users from signing up with fake email addresses.

 - - -

 ## Manual Testing